enescakircali/Multilingual-Wordle/README.md

 Play the game online here: [Multilingual Wordle](https://enescakircali.github.io/Multilingual-Wordle/)

-**Multilingual Wordle** is a fresh take on the classic Wordle game with a unique twist — guess not just one, but *two words* or words of *random lengths* in multiple languages!
-Challenge your vocabulary skills and language knowledge all at once.
+**Multilingual Wordle** is a unique, language-flexible word game inspired by the classic Wordle — but it's not just a clone.
+It takes the idea of word-guessing and transforms it into something new and challenging.

+Instead of guessing just one fixed-length word, each round can include:
+- **Two words** to guess instead of one
+- **Random word lengths** to make things unpredictable

+And here's the twist: you play the entire game in the language you choose!

-## Supported Languages
+## 🌍 Supported Languages

-- Japanese (日本語)
+- 🇯🇵 **Japanese** (日本語)
-- Turkish (Türkçe)
+- 🇹🇷 **Turkish** (Türkçe)
-- English
+- 🇬🇧 **English**

+Choose your language from the top corner and enjoy the full game experience in that language only.

-## How to Play
+## 🎮 How to Play

-- Guess the words by typing letters into the input.
+- Select your preferred language from the top-right corner.
-- The game will give you feedback on each guess, helping you get closer to the correct answers.
+- Type your guesses — feedback will help you find the correct words.
-- You can play with words in different languages, adding a multicultural flavor to the challenge.
+- Use logic and vocabulary knowledge to solve the puzzle.
-- Each game round has either two words or a single word with varying length to keep things exciting and unpredictable.
+- Each game may have different rules: double words or unpredictable word lengths!

-## Features
+## ✨ Features

+- Inspired by Wordle, but with new mechanics and challenges
-- Supports Japanese, Turkish, and English.
+- Three fully supported languages: Turkish, English, and Japanese
-- Random word lengths keep the game fresh and challenging.
-- Simple, clean, and intuitive interface.
+- Randomized game structure for each round
+- Clean, intuitive design for fast and fun gameplay

-Give your brain a workout and explore words from different cultures with **Multilingual Wordle**!
+Challenge yourself across languages — train your brain and have fun with **Multilingual Wordle**!

 ---
 Enjoy the challenge and happy guessing!